Host-Parasite Interactions: How Ectoparasites Exploit Their Hosts

 Ectoparasites are small organisms that depend on other animals to survive.
 These parasites live on the outside of their hosts, often causing harm and discomfort.
 They are found in all shapes and sizes, from tiny ticks to large lice infestations.
 Understanding how these parasites interact with their hosts is key to understanding their impact on human health.

-See also The Science of Life Cycle
+See also The Science Behind Lice and Their Life Cycle

 What Are Ectoparasites?